Vegetarian meal plan for climbers

 Foods not to eat

-- Processed Foods: Chips, cookies, and other processed snacks offer little sustenance and can lead to energy crashes.
+- Highly Processed Snacks: Chips, cookies, and other snacks offer little nutritional value and may affect energy and concentration.

 Main benefits